pydata/xarray/doc/api.rst

 ~~~~~~~~~~~~~~~~

 Datasets implement the mapping interface with keys given by variable names
-and values given by ``DatasetArray`` objects focused on each variable name.
+and values given by ``DataArray`` objects focused on each variable name.

 .. autosummary::
    :toctree: generated/